Dishwashers are perhaps one of the most important labour saving devices in the kitchen.

 Even machines that heat their own water, though, come with advice to run the hot water at your sink for a minute or so to bring the water in the pipes up to temperature, whether you are running a built-in dishwasher or a free-standing one that hooks directly up to the sink.
 This is particularly important if your dishwasher doesn’t have a heating cycle to prevent part of the water that it fills up with being colder.

-It is usually recommended to have the water in a dishwasher between 140 and 160 F (60 to 71 C.) Dishwashers with their own water heater and temperature control may offer a "sani-cycle" that usually gets the water to 180F (82 C.) This is the minimum recommended temperature for sanitizing items.
+It is usually recommended to have the water in a dishwasher between 60 to 71 C (140 and 160 F.) Dishwashers with their own water heater and temperature control may offer a “sani-cycle” that usually gets the water to 82 C (180 F.) This is the minimum recommended temperature for sanitizing items.
 The sanitizing aspect is especially nice to have for things that have touched raw meat.
 Many North American dishwashers that have the bottom heat-dry coil have it come on during the final rinse, to super-boost the temperature of the water for that rinse.

 Many things you’ll buy are “upper rack washable,” meaning they have to be kept away from the heating element at the bottom in North American dishwashers.